aaronbloomfield/ccc/hws/dex/index.md

 - It must be initialized with the *variable* EtherPriceOracle contract for the price of our (fake) ether.
 While you are welcome to use the constant one for testing, you MUST use the variable one for the final deployment.
     - Keep in mind that you can always update it via the `setEtherPricer()` function if you initialize it with the wrong one
 - You need to call `createPool()`
-	- You must fund it with 100 (fake) ether.  *Do not put a different amount in!*
+	- You must fund it with 100 (fake) ether.  ***Do not put a different amount in!***
+	   - Save the TXN from this call, as that will need to be submitted
-	- You can put as many or as little of your token in as you like (but no less than 10.0 TC).
+    - You can put as many or as little of your token in as you like (but no less than 10.0 TCC).
 Putting in fewer will give them a higher monetary value, but allow for less growth.
 But you should keep some for yourself, as you will need it below -- so don't put them all in.
 We recommend putting in no more than half of what you own, and you can certainly put in less.
-        - Or you can just mint a million of your TC, and put in 1,000 each time you run another test
+        - Or you can just mint a million of your TCC, and put in 1,000 each time you run another test
         - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
 - For your *final* deployment -- meaning what you are going to submit when you turn the assignment in -- do not call either `addLiquidity()` or `removeLiquidity()` yet